PaceKW/A-Mood-Story/README.md

 # A Mood Story

-⏰ Updated on Sat, 10 Feb 2024 18:58:56 GMT
+⏰ Updated on Mon, 18 Dec 2023 01:24:52 GMT

-💭 Thought: Semoga besok lebih produktif daripada hari ini.
+💭 Thought: Saatnya berpikir out of the box untuk menyelesaikan masalah ini!